Enjoy sex like you used to

 Common physical causes of ED include:

-In addition to physical diseases and medical conditions, habits and lifestyle factors that affect your physical health may contribute to ED.
+In addition to certain medical conditions, some habits and lifestyle factors that affect your physical health may contribute to ED.

 For example, you may have a higher risk of developing erectile dysfunction if you: